 There are lots of ways to build brand consistency through your posts.
 Sneaker company CLAE uses color cleverly on its Facebook page.
 The brand’s most recent season of shoes are displayed in different arrangements on a blue background.
 Because of this, you recognize the brand’s posts when they appear in the News Feed.

 Another fun idea is to pick consistent images.
 Australian brand The Horse has been promoting its range of watches.
 It posts new photos of different types of people wearing the watches each day.
-Different people in different places, all wearing the brand’s watches.
+Different people in different places and all wearing the brand’s watches.

-Using consistent imagery builds a visual rapport with your followers.
-They know what to expect.
-At Canva, we use a consistent style for all our graphic design design tutorials.
+Using consistent imagery builds a visual rapport with your followers because they know what to expect and at Canva, we use a consistent style for all our graphic design design tutorials.